 - During the session, you will summarize the case and main question in 5 minutes or less

-- You will hear from your peers, the experts as various issues are explored and points addressed
+- You will hear from your peers and an expert panel as various issues are explored and points addressed